-Subtract line 7 from line 4.
-Compare the result to the line 9 amount.
-If the line 9 amount is greater, the difference is the amount of recaptured credit.
-Article 9-A filers add this recaptured amount to the amount reported on Form CT-3, line 78, or Form CT-3-A, line 77.
-Article 9 filers add this recaptured amount to the line of the applicable Article 9 return that represents the amount of tax due before tax credits.
-If the result of subtracting line 7 from line 4 is greater than the line 9 amount, then there is no recapture amount to be added to the tax due before credit.
+Line 8 - Subtract line 7 from line 6.
+Enter the resulting value; show any negative amount with a minus (-) sign.
+If a negative amount, you have a net recaptured credit.
+Article 9-A filers: add this recaptured amount to the amount reported on Form CT-3, line 78, or Form CT-3-A, line 77.
+Article 9 filers: add this recaptured amount to the line of the applicable Article 9 return that represents the amount of tax due before credits.
+If the resulting value is positive, then continue with line 9.